SignalK/signalk-autopilot/README.md

 To be able to acknowledge pilot related alarms through the GUI you need to install the `signalk-alarm-silencer` plugin.
 - A back-end API described below.

-This current only supports Raymarine NMEA 2000 and Raymarine Seatalk 1 Autopilots, but I'll be adding support for other autopilots as needed.
+This currently only supports Raymarine NMEA 2000 and Raymarine Seatalk 1 Autopilots, but I'll be adding support for other autopilots as needed.

 For Seatalk 1 Autopilots to work, a device that can translate Seatalk datagrams back and forth within an NMEA0183 sentence is required.
 They may be purchased from [Digital Yacht](https://digitalyachtamerica.com/product/st-nmea-usb/)) or [gadgetpool](http://www.gadgetpool.eu/nuke/modules.php?name=News&file=article&sid=28).
 There is also the [DIY](https://pysselilivet.blogspot.com/2020/06/seatalk1-to-nmea-0183-converter-diy.html) route.
 Also, signalk-to-nmea0183 plugin with APB (for route control) and MWV (for wind steer) should be enabled